-13. Minutes
+11. Minutes

-- 13.1 The CAO/Secretary-Treasurer shall undertake to have a recording secretary in attendance at meetings of the Authority and each Standing Committee.
-The recording secretary will make a record in the form of Minutes of the meeting proceedings and in particular shall record all motions considered at the meeting. - 13.2 Minutes of all meetings shall include the time and place of the meeting and a list of those present and shall state all motions presented together with the mover and seconder. - 13.3 The Secretary-Treasurer shall send out the minutes of Board meetings to each member of the Authority.

-13.4 The Clerk shall, following Full Authority Board meetings, ensure that local area municipalities are notified of any resolutions affecting areas within their jurisdiction.
+- 11.1 The CAO/Secretary-Treasurer shall undertake to have a recording secretary in attendance at meetings of the Authority and each Standing Committee.
+The recording secretary will make a record in the form of Minutes of the meeting proceedings and in particular shall record all motions considered at the meeting. - 11.2 Minutes of all meetings shall include the time and place of the meeting and a list of those present and shall state all motions presented together with the mover and seconder. - 11.3 The Secretary-Treasurer shall send out the minutes of Board meetings to each member of the Authority. - 11.4 The CAO/Secretary-Treasurer shall, following Full Authority Board meetings, ensure that local area municipalities are notified of any resolutions affecting areas within their jurisdiction. - 11.5 The CAO/Secretary-Treasurer shall ensure that all meeting minutes are posted to the NPCA website.

-14. Live Streamed / Recorded Full Authority Meetings
+12. Live Streamed / Recorded Full Authority Meetings